 You will sometimes see liability requirements written in shorthand form on your policy or government websites as “30/60/25.”

-These are just the most basic car insurance limits required by state law.
+These are just the most basic limits required by state law.
 However, just having the minimum may not be enough to cover every accident or situation.
 Some car wrecks can result in expensive injury or property damage.
 Unexpected events like natural disasters or theft can also cause damage to your car.
 For this reason, it’s smart to buy as much car insurance as you can afford.
-Higher limits or extra coverage, like collision or comprehensive insurance, could help you avoid expensive repairs.
+Higher limits or extra coverage, like collision or comprehensive, could help you avoid expensive repairs.

 Find the Best Car Insurance in North Carolina